CARTAvis/manual_source/source/functionalities_gui.rst

 Animator
 --------
 The animator widget provides controls of image frames, channels, and stokes.
 When multiple images are loaded via **File** -> **Append image**, "Frame" slider will show up and allows users to switch between different loaded images.
 If an image file has multiple channels and/or stokes, "Channel" and/or "Stokes" slider will appear.
 The double slider right below the "Channel" slider allows users to specify a range of channels for animation playback.
-On the top there is a set of animation control buttons such play, next, etc. The action will be applied to the slider with the activated radio button.
+On the top there is a set of animation control buttons such play, next, etc. Playback modes, including "forward", "backward", "Bouncing" and "Blink", are supported.
+Playback action will be applied to the slider with the activated radio button.
 As an example below, the action will be applied to the *channel* axis of the second stokes axis of the third image file, and the animation range is from the second channel to the last channel.

 .. raw:: html